klinbee/Flattened-Dimensions/README.md

 * It seems that Desert Temple's and Jungle Temple's generation is linked to sea-level.
 I had to make identical custom structures in order for them to generate.
 * Nether Fossils are the same way, which is strange.
 I tried the custom structure approach with them, but it didn't work properly because they would generate in lava and stick out.

+[^1]: Foliage means the grass, trees, plants, and flowers that would normally generate in a world.
+In Minecraft though, these are called "features" and also include lava pools, spawners, geodes, fire patches in the nether, etc.
 [^2]: Nether Fossils are for some reason are considered a structure in the code.